Fourier transforms and iterated function systems: Non-linear self-conformal iterated function systems in

 \begin{problem} Suppose $\Phi = \{f_j : j \in \cA\}$ is a $C^{1+\alpha}$ IFS such that one of the maps $f_j$ is not a similitude.
 Does the Fourier transform of every non-atomic self-conformal measure associated to $\Phi$ and probability vector $p_j \in (0,1)$, $j \in \cA$, decay polynomially? \end{problem}

 Over the past years, there has been some substantial progress towards Problem \ref{prob:nonlinear} in the literature.
-Problem \ref{prob:nonlinear} has also some implications in bounding oscillatory integrals with H\"older phases \cite{LeclercOsc}, prevalence of normal numbers in the supports of $\Phi$ \cite{DEL}, Fractal Uncertainty Principles in quantum chaos \cite{BakerSahlsten}, and the study of its connections to applications in hyperbolic dynamics such as the Newhouse phenomenon \cite{ALZ}.
+Problem \ref{prob:nonlinear} has also some connections in bounding oscillatory integrals with H\"older phases in the work of Leclerc \cite{LeclercOsc} from 2022, prevalence of normal numbers and Diophantine properties of numbers in the supports of $K_\Phi$ by the Davenport-Erd\"os-LeVeque criterion \cite{DEL} and \cite{PVZZ}, Fractal Uncertainty Principles in quantum chaos (see the Appendix of the work of Baker and the author \cite{BakerSahlsten} from 2023), and the study of its connections to applications in hyperbolic dynamics such as the Newhouse phenomenon in an upcoming work of Avila, Lyubich and Zhang \cite{ALZ}.

 Now to attack Problem \ref{prob:nonlinear}, it would be tempting to try to adapt one of the thermodynamical, additive combinatoric or renewal theoretical approaches.
 The thermodynamic approach that relies on large deviation theory is a good way to deal with measures that are not Ahlfors-David regular, while the Patterson-Sullivan measures in the additive combinatoric used approach are.
-Moreover, as we saw in the self-similar case, the renewal theoretic approach by Li \cite{Li} works well even with complicated overlaps in the IFS.
+Moreover, as we saw in the self-similar case, the renewal theoretic approach by Li \cite{Li} from 2018 works well even with complicated overlaps in the IFS.

-In \cite{SahlstenStevens} with Stevens we studied how the ideas of \cite{JordanSahlsten} and \cite{BD1}, together with some ideas from random walks on groups by Li \cite{Li2}, could be combined to try to tackle Problem \ref{prob:nonlinear} in the $C^2$ category under suitable separation conditions and with a different non-linearity assumption coming from the theory of exponential mixing of Anosov flows.
+In \cite{SahlstenStevens} with Stevens we studied how the ideas of Jordan and the author \cite{JordanSahlsten} and Bourgain-Dyatlov \cite{BD1}, together with some ideas from random walks on groups by Li \cite{Li2}, could be combined to try to tackle Problem \ref{prob:nonlinear} in the $C^2$ category under suitable separation conditions and with a different non-linearity assumption coming from the theory of exponential mixing of Anosov flows.
 We studied $C^2$ IFSs $\Phi = \{f_j : h \in \cA\}$ that satisfied \textit{Uniform Non-Integrability} (UNI), that is, there exists constants $c_1,c_2 > 0$ such that for all large enough $n$, we can always find two words $\a,\b \in \cA^n$ such that the distortions satify: